Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: The Hamiltonian models

-\begin{Theorem} Let $M$ be a compact manifold.
-Let $L$ be a lattice decomposition $M$.
-Let $\Gc$ be a finite crossed module.
-Consider the Hamiltonian $H_L \colon \H(M,L) \to \H(M,L)$ of Definition \ref{hkm}.
-Then the ground state of $H_L$ (which in our normalisation has zero energy) has a basis in canonical one-to-one correspondence with homotopy classes of maps $f\colon M \to B_\Gc$, where $B_\Gc$ is the classifying space of the crossed module $\Gc$.
-And in particular $\dim GS(M,L)$ depends only on the topology of $M$. \end{Theorem} \proof Compare the preceding observation with (\ref{BGSdef}). \redx{OK???} \redx{Paul, explain how the black box set-up above proves this.}
+\begin{Theorem}{ Let $M$ be a compact manifold.
+Let $L$ be a {2-lattice} decomposition $M$.
+Let {$\Gc$ be a finite crossed module}.
+Consider the {higher Kitaev} Hamiltonian $H_L \colon \H(M,L,\Gc) \to \H(M,L,\Gc)$ of {Def. \ref{hkm}.} Then the ground state $GS(M,L,\Gc)$ of $H_L$ has a basis in canonical one-to-one correspondence with the set of homotopy classes of maps $f\colon M \to B_\Gc$, where $B_\Gc$ is the classifying space of the crossed module $\Gc$.
+Hence $\dim GS(M,L,\Gc)$ depends only on the topology of $M$ and not on the chosen 2-lattice decomposition $L$ of $M$.} \end{Theorem} \proof Compare the preceding observation with (\ref{BGSdef}).

-\begin{remark} It was proven in \cite{BCKMM} that the dimension of the ground state $GS(M,L)$, coincides with Yetter invariant of $M \times S^1$.
-In particular it is dependent on the space $M$, but does not depend on $L$.
-We note that the Yetter invariant of $M$ is not quite the same as $\dim GS(M,L)$ since the latter uses finer information on the space of functions $M\to B_\Gc$ than simply its number of connected components. \end{remark} \begin{remark} We can write $\dim GS(M,L,\Gc)$ as $\dim GS(M,\Gc)$, since it does not depend on the lattice decomposition.
-Indeed it depends only on the homotopy type of $M$ and the weak homotopy type of the crossed module $\Gc$ \cite{martins_porter}, since the homotopy type of the classifying space depends only on the weak homotopy type of the crossed module. \end{remark}
+\begin{remark} It was proven in \cite{BCKMM} that the dimension of the ground state $GS(M,L,\Gc)$ coincides with Yetter invariant \cite{yetter_tqft,porter_tqft} $Y(M\times S^1)$ of $M \times S^1$.
+We note that the Yetter invariant of $M\times S^1$ is not quite the same as $\dim GS(M\times S^1,L,\Gc)$ since $Y(M\times S^1)$ uses finer information on the space of functions $M\times S^1\to B_\Gc$ than its number of connected components; see \cite{martins_porter}. \end{remark} \begin{remark} We can write $\dim GS(M,L,\Gc)$ as $\dim GS(M,\Gc)$, since it does not depend on $L$, {and only on $M$.
+Indeed $\dim GS(M,\Gc)$ depends only on the homotopy type of $M$ and the weak homotopy type of the crossed module $\Gc$ \cite{martins_porter}, since the homotopy type of $B_\Gc$ depends only on the weak homotopy type of $\Gc$.} \end{remark}